Protecting the environment

 Actions on direct and indirect emissions (industrial site consumption and GHGs related to refrigerant fluids):

-• emissions related to refrigerant gases: reinforcement of maintenance plans at industrial sites in Australia and France, but also a program to replace the most polluting fluids with fluids with low CO2 emissions.
+• concerning emissions related to refrigerant gases: reinforcement of maintenance plans at industrial sites in Australia and Mexico, as well as a program to replace the most polluting fluids with fluids with low CO2 emissions.

 Scope 3 greenhouse gas emissions

-Actions on emissions resulting from transportation of finished products:
+Actions on emissions resulting from the transport of finished products:

-• the new calculation method implemented since 2018 has enabled us to increase the reliability of subsidiary data based on emissions coefficients given by the French environment and energy management agency (Ademe), see www.bilans-ges.ademe.fr);
+• the new calculation method implemented since 2018 has enabled us to increase the reliability of subsidiary data based on emissions coefficients given by the French environment and energy management agency (see www.bilans-ges.ademe.fr);

-• transportation of employees: inter-site shuttles, external shuttles, incentive policies to limit the carbon impact of company vehicles, carpooling, etc.
+• transporting employees: inter-site shuttles, external shuttles, incentive policies to limit the carbon impact of company vehicles, carpooling, etc.

 OUR RESULTS

-The emission factors used for calculating emissions of the various scopes are from the French site of the Ademe https://bilans-ges.ademe.fr/.
-The intensity of greenhouse gases is the ratio between the GHGs emitted (scopes 1, 2 & 3) and the added value in thousands of Euros at the Group level (direct labor costs + indirect production costs).
+The emission factors used for calculating emissions of the various scopes are from the French site of the French environment and energy management agency (Ademe) at https://bilans-ges.ademe.fr.
+The intensity of greenhouse gases is the ratio between the GHGs emitted (scopes 1, 2 and 3) and the added value in thousands of euros at the Group level (direct labor costs + indirect production costs).

 EUROPEAN GREEN TAXONOMY - ELIGIBILITY/ALIGNMENT

-For financial statements for the year ending December 31, 2022, the requirement has been extended and now calls for an alignment analysis for the three financial indicators (revenue, Capex and Opex.)
+For financial statements for the year ending December 31, 2022, the requirement has been extended and now calls for an analysis of the alignment for the climate objectives for the three financial indicators (revenue, Capex and Opex).
 To be considered sustainable, an activity must contribute substantially to one of the six environmental objectives listed below, not hinder the other five according to the Do no significant harm (DNSH) principle and comply with minimum safeguards.
 The taxonomy regulation is supplemented by two delegated acts: the first published in April 2021 specifying the technical environmental criteria for the first two objectives, the second published in July 2021 specifying the expected taxonomy reporting methods.
-It should be noted that to date, the indicators that we are publishing concern only the first two objectives.

 The taxonomy’s six environmental objectives are:

-• sustainable use and protection of aquatic and marine resources;
+• sustainable use and protection of aquatic and marine resources (2023 eligibility);

 The eligibility and alignment assessment was conducted on the basis of a detailed analysis of the Group’s activities, based on the processes, existing reporting systems and assumptions made with management and business experts in France and in our main subsidiaries.
 The following departments contributed to the reflection: